ejtaal/aa/README.rst

    - New way of selecting book order in the settings menu (3 bar button on top left)
    - other minor fixes and updates

--  version 2.0 - 30/1/2013

-   -  Included "The student's Arabic-English dictionary", by Steingass, similar to Hans Wehr but more useful for classical arabic words.
-      Thanks to some very helpful volunteers I was able to include it very quickly.
-   -  New settings dialog (click the 3 line menu on the top left) which allows you to re-order the books.
-   -  A new button on top allows you to fit large pages to the window.
-      You can also use the button 'w' to toggle this on and off.

--  version 1.8 - 14/12/2012

-   -  Improved index for Hans Wehr (3rd print), about 60% done, not sure if it will be completed as looking into using the 4th print
-   -  Site is now hosted at Memset.com, hopefully this will allow for faster access and improved reliability :)

--  Version 1.7 - 19/7/2012

-   -  Updated images of Hava book to scans that Ahmad Sheikh had prepared.
-   -  Tweak HW lookup as it often goes to the page before a root

--  Version 1.6 - 19/3/2012

-   -  include option to do '#q=bqr' or '#search' in the url bar which will return the relevant search results and bring up the search box respectively.

--  Version 1.5 - 19/11/2011

-   -  added some useful starting points.

--  Version 1.4 - 8/11/2011

-   -  Make it work in Internet Explorer 7/8/9 (read: use more jQuery so it should support even more browsers)

--  Version 1.3 - 4/11/2011

-   -  added Hava dictionary, thanks to a fan of this website for providing some missing pages :)
-   -  fixed window title to be according to order and visibility of the books
-   -  provide a downloadable version.
-If you can provide mirroring for a 615MB files, then please drop me a line!

--  Version 1.2 - 3/11/2011

-   -  implemented saving order of books and restoring this on page reload.

--  Version 1.1 - 3/11/2011

-   -  Use cookies to: 1) bring you back to the last page you viewed and
-      2) Save hidden states of individual books between reloads
-   -  Move a book up by clicking on the '^' button.
-(Not saved between reloads yet...)

--  Version 1.0 - 1/11/2011

-   -  Fix issues with spaces, these are now filtered out in the search function.
-If you search for "N S b" or "NSb", you should reach the same page.

--  Version 1.0 beta - 29/10/2011 New features (mostly thanks to
-   inclusion of jQuery):

-   -  Keyboard back/forward shortcuts will only turn pages on the book that you're looking at.
-   -  Ability to hide books.
-   -  Loading text to inform of images that are loading
-   -  Lanes Supplement hides itself when nothing useful is found during a search.

 What is the Arabic Almanac?
 ===========================